awsdocs/amazon-ses-developer-guide/doc-source/verify-domain-procedure.md

 1. You can now use Amazon SES to send email from any address in the verified domain\.
 To send a test email, check the box next to the verified domain, and then choose **Send a Test Email**\.

-If the DNS settings are not correctly updated, you will receive a domain verification failure email from Amazon SES, and the domain will display a status of "failed" in the **Domains** tab\.
-If this happens, read our troubleshooting page at [Amazon SES Email Address and Domain Verification Problems](domain-verification-problems.md)\.
-When you have verified that your TXT record is correctly in place, choose the "retry" link next to the "failed" status notification\.
-This will reinitiate the domain verification process\.
+If the DNS settings are not correctly updated, you will receive a domain verification failure email from Amazon SES, and the domain will display a status of failed on the **Domains** tab\.
+If this happens, complete the steps on the troubleshooting page at [Amazon SES Email Address and Domain Verification Problems](domain-verification-problems.md)\.
+After you verify that your TXT was created correctly, choose the **retry** link next to the failed status notification to restart the domain verification process\.